Oscillatory Devices for the Treatment of Cystic Fibrosis and Other Respiratory Disorders

 Oscillatory devices such as the Flutter® device, the Vest™ Airway Clearance System, and Percussionaire IPV® device have been primarily investigated as an alternative (not adjunct) to conventional chest physical therapy.
 Since the published clinical data do not suggest that these devices are associated with an increased health benefit, their use primarily represents a convenience to the patient, and it is on this basis that they are considered not medically necessary (unless conventional chest physical therapy has failed or is unavailable).

 This policy was originally created in 1997 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed from December 18, 2012, to December 20, 2013.
-Following is a summary of the literature to date:
+Most recently, the literature was reviewed through December 15, 2014.
+Following is a summary of the key literature.

-A number of randomized controlled trials (RCTs) and a Cochrane systematic review of RCTs have evaluated oscillatory devices for the treating patients with cystic fibrosis.
-The Cochrane review was published in 2009.(1) Investigators identified 30 RCTs with a total of 708 patients that compared oscillatory devices with another recognized airway clearance technique.
-Eleven studies used a parallel design and 19 were crossover studies.
+A number of randomized controlled trials (RCTs) and a Cochrane systematic review of RCTs have evaluated oscillatory devices for the treating patients with cystic fibrosis (CF).
+The Cochrane review was updated in 2014.(1) Investigators identified 35 RCTs with a total of 1050 patients that compared oscillatory devices with another recognized airway clearance technique.
+Fifteen studies used a parallel design and 20 were crossover studies.
 Ten of the included studies were published as abstracts only.
-Most, 16, were conducted in the United States.
-Sample sizes of individual studies ranged from 5 to 166, with a median of 20 participants.
-There were 16 studies using the Flutter device as a comparison, 11 using high-frequency chest wall oscillation, 5 using intrapulmonary percussive ventilation, and 2 using Cornet.
-No studies were identified that compared Acapella with another treatment.
-Study duration ranged from 1 week to 1 year; 21 of the studies were of less than 3 months’ duration and 10 lasted less than 1 week.
+Sixteen were conducted in the United States, and 14 of these were single-center studies.
+Sample sizes of individual studies ranged from 5 to 166 and half of the studies included children.
 Outcomes included pulmonary function, sputum weight and volume, hospitalization rate, and quality-of-life measures.
-Findings of the studies could not be pooled due to the variety of devices used, outcome measures and lengths of follow-up.
+Findings of the studies could not be pooled due to the variety of devices used, outcome measures, and lengths of followup.
 The authors concluded that there is a lack of evidence supporting any one airway clearance technique or device over another and that there is a need for adequately powered RCTs with long-term follow-up.

-A number of RCTs and systematic reviews have tended to find that oscillatory devices are at least as effective as chest physical therapy for treatment of cystic fibrosis.
-There is limited evidence that 1 device is superior to another, although a 2013 RCT found better outcomes with PEP than HFCWO.
+A number of RCTs and systematic reviews have tended to find that oscillatory devices are at least as effective as chest physical therapy for treatment of CF. There is limited evidence that 1 device is superior to another, although a 2013 RCT found better outcomes with PEP than HFCWO.

-In 2013, Goktalay et al in Turkey published a study that included 50 patients with stage 3-4 COPD who were hospitalized for COPD exacerbations.(13) Patients were randomized to receive 5 days of treatment with medical therapy plus HCFWO using the Vest Airway Clearance System (n=25) or medical therapy-only (n=25).
+In 2013, Goktalay et al in Turkey published a study that included 50 patients with stage 3-4 COPD who were hospitalized for COPD exacerbations.(11) Patients were randomized to receive 5 days of treatment with medical therapy plus HFCWO using the Vest Airway Clearance System (n=25) or medical therapyonly (n=25).
 At day 5, outcomes, including FEV1, scores on the MMRC dyspnea scale and the 6-minute walk test, did not differ significantly between groups.
 This was a short-term study and included hospitalized patients who may not be similar to COPD patients treated on an outpatient basis.

 There are limited studies evaluating oscillatory devices for the treatment of COPD, and the available evidence did not tend to find that these devices were more effective than conventional treatment.